 Additionally, long-distance transport without welfare and safety protocols that are enforced is an inherently cruel aspect of this industry.
 A recent peer-reviewed study found that 79% of slaughtered horses had excessive bruising from transport-related injuries, and the USDA’s own inspection documents revealed similar gruesome injuries when horse slaughter plants were operating in the U.S.

 Despite horse slaughter’s end within the U.S., the underground industry continues to prey on horse owners, trainers, businesses, and adoption organizations throughout the country.
 At auctions, “kill buyers”—individuals that routinely sell equines to slaughter for profit—actively outbid good homes and adoption organizations, forcing them to spend precious resources to save an animal that may otherwise have had a safe place to go.
 These individuals also often pose as good homes to owners looking to rehome their beloved equine partner, and later sell the animals to abattoirs in Canada and Mexico.
 The fear that this predatory behavior strikes into the equine community can create additional risks to equine welfare.
 The ASPCA is at the forefront of addressing risks on the ground, but such negative outcomes will persist so long as American horses are shipped across our borders for meat.

 Until a ban is in place, every American horse is at risk of meeting this fate.
-Fortunately, in 2021 the Save America’s Forgotten Equines (SAFE) Act, H.R.
-3355/S. 2732, was introduced in Congress and it has a growing, bipartisan cosponsor list.
+Fortunately, the Save America’s Forgotten Equines (SAFE) Act was introduced in Congress and it has a growing, bipartisan cosponsor list.
 The bill would prohibit the slaughter of horses for human consumption in the United States and ban their export abroad for that purpose—but we need your help to ensure Congress passes this important legislation.